Written by Alana McLachlin

 Determining which publishing route is right for you boils down to personal preferences pertaining to all of these factors.
 Would you prefer that experts handle the details, or would you like to have plenty of input in the publishing process?
 Are you determined to see your book stocked at major retailers, or do you trust your own marketing abilities?
 These are questions to ask yourself while deciding whether to publish traditionally or to self-publish.

 Both methods allow access to large readerships and have the potential to be greatly fulfilling for authors.
-Regardless of the publishing route you choose, an error-free manuscript is required to impress editors and readers of self-published works alike.
-Scribendi's professional editors would be happy to look over your draft; submit it for proofreading to get your manuscript publication-ready.
+Regardless of the publishing route you choose, an error-free book is required to impress editors and readers of self-published works alike.
+Scribendi's professional editors would be happy to look over your draft; submit it for proofreading to get your book publication-ready.

 Alana pursued a passion for history that ultimately led to a degree in classical studies, meaning she will never turn down a good (or bad) historical fiction or fantasy novel.
 She aspires to have her own writing published one day.
 In the meantime, she enjoys taking long walks, dreaming up plotlines, and teaching herself new skills, including sewing and speaking French.